treefrogframework/treefrog-framework/docs/user-guide/en/model/transaction.md

 }
 ```

-You can set each controller, as in this example, or, if you don’t want to use it all, you can override in ApplicationController.
+You can set each controller, as in this example, or, if you don't want to use it all, you can override in ApplicationController.

 ```c++
 bool ApplicationController::transactionEnabled() const